IgnacioGarrido/Gavl/README.md

 In the current project it has been also added the possibility of selecting both mutation methods.
 If mutation_type = 'both' (```.set_hyperparameter('mutation_type', 'both')```) it would be selected either length mutation or gene mutation randomly for each selected individual in each generation.

 _\* If other mutation method is wanted, it can be set by calling the method ```.set_hyperparameter('mutation', new_muttaion_function)```, where new_mutation_function is the function that performs this new crossover method.
 It must be a function that receives five arguments and returns a list with the chromosomes of the newly crossed individuals.
-It must receive (in this order) a list ([(Individual_a, Individual_b) , ...]) with tuples of the paired individuals (of the class Individual), the minimum allowed length of the chromosome, the maximum length of the chromosome, a int (boolean) that indicates if the genes can be repeated (1 = repeated genes allowed) and the function check_valid_individual(chromosome) that receives the chromosome of an individual and returns a boolean that indicates if the individual is valid (True) or not (False).
-It must return a list with the chromosomes (list of genes that represent the individuals, NOT objects of the class Individual) of the newly created individuals._
+It must receive (in this order) a list ([(Individual_a, Individual_b) , ...]) with tuples of the paired individuals (of the class Individual), the minimum allowed length of the chromosome, the maximum allowed length of the chromosome, an int (boolean) that indicates if the genes can be repeated (1 = repeated genes allowed) and the function check_valid_individual(chromosome) that receives the chromosome of an individual and returns a boolean that indicates if the individual is valid (True) or not (False).
+It must return a list with the chromosomes (list of genes that represent the individuals, NOT objects of the class Individual) of the newly mutated individuals._

 _\** If more information is wanted, go to the docs and the definition of the mutation default function in ga_variable_length/tools/mutation.py._